History of Berliner FC Dynamo (2004–present): First seasons and Berlin Cup success (2014–2019)

 Joey Breitfeld left for FC Ingolstadt II during the winter break and the team was joined by young midfielder Lucas Brumme from the BFC Dynamo U19 team.
 The successes continued in the second half of the season.
 BFC Dynamo defeated VfB Germania Halberstadt 4–2 at home in the 28th matchday on 8 April 2018.
 The team was still in second place in the league.
 However, BFC Dynamo had only played 26 matches.
 Most teams in the league had not played a full 28 matches at the time.
 Several matches had been postponed and remained to be played.
-BFC Dynamo played a 1–1 draw against FC Oberlausitz Neugersdorf in the 22nd matchday on 11 April 2018.
+BFC Dynamo played a 1–1 draw against FC Oberlausitz Neugersdorf in the replay of the match from 22nd matchday on 11 April 2018.
 This was followed by a 0–1 loss away to BSG Chemie Leipzig in the 29th matchday on 15 April 2018 and a 0–2 loss at home to Hertha BSC II in the 31st matchday on 22 April 2018.
 BFC Dynamo played a 2–2 draw against FC Energie Cottbus in the 24th matchday 25 April 2018.
 The team would then lose all five remaining matches in the league.
 However, BFC Dynamo still finished in 4th place in the league.
 The team had scored a total of 70 goals in the league.
-Rufat Dadashov became the league top goal scorer with 25 goals.
+Rufat Dadashov became the league top goal scorer with 25 goals in 25 matches.
 BFC Dynamo once again reached the final of the Berlin Cup.
 The team defeated Berliner SC 2–1 in the final of the 2017-18 Berlin Cup in front of 6,428 spectators at the Friedrich-Ludwig-Jahn-Sportpark on 21 May 2018.
 Both goals for BFC Dynamo were scored by Dadashov.
-BFC Dynamo thus captured its second consecutive Berliner Cup title and qualified for the DFB-Pokal for the second year in a row.
+BFC Dynamo thus captured its second consecutive Berlin Cup title and qualified for the DFB-Pokal for the second year in a row.
 Dadashov left for SC Preußen Munster, Matthias Steinborn for 1.
-FC Lokomotiv Leipzig and Thiago Rockenbach for Tennis Borussia Berlin after the season.
+FC Lokomotiv Leipzig after the season.